 Fiction and non-fiction film

-Our aim in acquiring material is the long-term preservation of our moving image heritage.
-The shape of the collection constantly changes and we are regularly offered new releases as well as older titles as donations.
-So to stay in line with the BFI’s overall collection policy we’ve created a structured acquisitions process.
+The shape of our collection is always changing.
+We are regularly offered new releases as well as older titles as donations.
+To stay in line with the BFI’s overall collection policy we’ve created a structured acquisitions process.
 It involves two stages: selection and acquisition/cataloguing.

-After selection, we will formally acquire the item offered.
+After selection, we formally acquire the item offered.
 This involves entering technical and filmographic data into our databases.
 Information that is gathered at the acquisition stage may be accessed many years hence – beyond a time when users will recognise details (e.g. titles, actors, filmmakers) that may be household names now.
-Key filmographic data include the title, year of production, director and production company.
 Many films can be identified by their title alone, but a significant number (such as Shakespeare adaptations) have common titles.
 Without dates and other relevant information, these productions, or the individual episodes of a soap opera, would be impossible to identify.

 Once we’ve logged the key filmographic and technical information, we clearly mark the physical material with a unique identity number and give it a location.
 We enter the technical records into our collections management system, and add extended filmographic records (including cast, crew and synopsis) to our BID database.
 Once we’ve formally acquired the material we can move it to appropriate storage.